Scottish wildcat: In culture

+Another common name of the Scottish wildcat is "Highland tiger".

 The Scottish wildcat is traditionally an icon of the Scottish wilderness.
 The Scottish wildcat or Kellas cat is the likely inspiration of the mythological Scottish creature Cat-sìth.
 Since the 13th century, it has been a symbol of Clan Chattan.
 Most of the members of Clan Chattan have the Scottish wildcat on their crest badges, and their motto is "Touch not the cat bot a glove", bot meaning 'without'.
 The motto is a reference to the ferocity of the Scottish wildcat.
 Clan Chattan has participated in Scottish wildcat conservation efforts since 2010.

 In 2010, as part of the International Year of Biodiversity, the Royal Mail issued a series of 10 stamps celebrating at-risk mammals, one of which depicted the Scottish wildcat.

-The Scottish wildcat was the subject of a documentary film titled The Tigers of Scotland that was issued in 2017.
+The Scottish wildcat was the subject of a documentary film titled The Tigers of Scotland that was issued in 2017, narrated by Scottish actor Iain Glen.
+The 2024 release of the captive-bred wildcats was the subject of a two-part documentary titled Wildcats: Cait an ann Cunnart on BBC Alba.
 In 2019, Scottish wildcats were the central theme of the first issue of the Journal of Matters Relating to Felines, a student-led general interest magazine produced at the University of Aberdeen.